MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Date.md

 ### -Date

 Specifies a date and time.
 Time is optional and if not specified, returns 00:00:00.

-Enter the date and time in a format that is standard for the system locale.
+Enter the date and time in a format that is standard for the currently selected locale.
+You can change the current locale using the `Set-Culture` cmdlet.

 For example, in US English:

-`Get-Date -Date "6/25/2019 12:30:22"` returns Tuesday, June 25, 2019 12:30:22
+`Get-Date -Date "6/25/2019 12:30:22"` returns **Tuesday, June 25, 2019 12:30:22**

 ```yaml
 Type: System.DateTime